 - Click Install now.
 When the installation has completed, the button will transform into an Activate button.

 - Navigate to Settings and select CDN Enabler from dropdown menu:

-- Before you finish configuring, you need to take the CDN URL from the StackPath Site which was created in the StackPath Control Panel.
-Log into the StackPath and find the CDN URL under CDN > Site > Settings.
+- Before you finish configuring, you need to take the Edge Address from the StackPath Site which was created in the StackPath Control Panel.
+Log into the StackPath and find the Edge Address under CDN > Site > Settings.

-- Once you copy the CDN URL from your StackPath Control Panel, go back to the WordPress CDN Enabler settings page and paste that CDN URL into the field called CDN URL:
+- Once you copy the Edge Address from your StackPath Control Panel, go back to the WordPress CDN Enabler settings page and paste that Edge Address into the field called CDN URL:

-Please keep in mind that CDN URL needs to be prefixed with HTTP:// or HTTPS:// protocol.
+Please keep in mind that the Edge Address needs to be prefixed with HTTP:// or HTTPS:// protocol.
 Which you are required to use depends on if you are using TLS on your origin.
 (If you do have TLS, the CDN HTTPS checkbox needs to be enabled as well).

 The CDN should now be integrated into your website.
-You can confirm this by checking your page source (right click on your web page, then pick Inspect Element—from there, choose Source) and searching for the CDN URL there:
+You can confirm this by checking your page source (right click on your web page, then pick Inspect Element—from there, choose Source) and searching for the Edge Address there: